peterlindkvist/minimum-viable-editor/README.md

       {{/each}}
     </ul>

-The data path for the items will content.items.0, content.items.1.
+The data path for the items become content.items.0, content.items.1.

 ### data-mve-with